Discover practical steps to declutter your life, minimize distractions, and focus on what truly matters.

 In Buddhist monasteries, it was the cook’s duty to make the most sumptuous meal possible out of whatever ingredients were available.
 Instead of thinking about dinner in terms of what you want to eat, try to be creative with what you have in the refrigerator and cupboards.
 Resist the urge to run out to the store for more cooking ingredients.

 Screen time is not as relaxing as it may appear.
-Our senses are being bombarded constantly, and the underlying commercial message is always the same: you need more and more “things” to be happy.
+Our senses are being bombarded constantly, and the underlying commercial message is always the same: you need more and more to be happy.
 We’re at the mercy of the marketers.

 Statistics have shown that children get very little time of direct interaction with their parents, especially with their fathers.
-In contrast, the average child spends hours each day in front of the TV, tablet, or computer screen, often with commercial messages flashing before them.
+In contrast, the average child spends hours each day in front of the TV, tablet, or computer screen, or phone, often with commercial messages flashing before them.
 All of this makes children and adults want “more” to feel good about themselves.

 “Simplicity is an acquired taste.
 Mankind, left free, instinctively complicates life.” – Katherine Gerould (1879 – 1944)